(3 to 6 yrs)

 Preparing your preschooler for school and academic success, with help from…

 Mia the ladybug & her friends guide each child through their daily learning using our unique and fun curriculum.More about our friends

-Part or Full Time Professional Care – 1 to 5 days a week
+Part or Full Time Professional Care – 2, 3 or 5 days a week

 Comprehensive Curriculum – Exceeds DCFS regulations